 You can also put the mirror behind a light or opposite a window or even in the shower.

 6. Lose the Bathtub

 Many people see have just a shower as a step back from having a luxury bath compared to the inclusion of bathtub, but if you invest in a modern shower system, you get a massage every time you step inside or a waterfall shower with heated tiles.

 You can even add some soothing warm neon lights inside the shower if you want to add some romance or passion to the room.

 7. Add a See-Thru Shower Enclosure

 A great small bathroom shower idea is to change your shower enclosure to glass or see-thru material rather than tile or cement walls.

 You can even go one step further by getting the shower enclosures that do not have the aluminum support that runs the full length but have holders in strategic places which lends a more muted look and does not break the flow of light and sight.

 Who says you have to buy a standard sink?
 There are tons of different sink sizes from narrow and elongated to short and stubby.
 There are also smaller-sized toilets that you can get to increase your floor space.

-Traditional sinks can end up taking a lot of room in a pint sized room.
-So go for pedestal sink or a wall-mounted sink to allow natural light and maintain a feeling of open space.
+Traditional sinks can end up taking a lot of room in a pint-sized room.
+So go for a pedestal sink or a wall-mounted sink to allow natural light and maintain a feeling of open space.